-In Quilpie Shire, Agriculture, Forestry and Fishing is the largest employer, generating 148 FTE jobs in 2017/18.
+In the Quilpie Shire, Agriculture, Forestry and Fishing is the largest employer, generating 163 FTE jobs in 2018/19.

 Typically, industries such as Retail Trade and Accommodation and Food Services, which employ many part-time workers, have lower FTE employment than total employment.

 FTE employment is calculated directly by dividing the total hours worked in each industry by 38.
-By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of RDA Darling Downs and South West Region's economy.
+By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Quilpie Shire's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.